What is Plastic?

 Spread Visions (Not Plastics)

 Merijaan is a start up that turns plastic pollution in to usable products.
-Gianna Mews and Isabella Artadi from Marijaan have set up on the coast of Sri Lanka at Kitesurfing Lanka (Kalpitiya) and Vayu Resort (Adam's Bridge) to run a pilot project.
+Gianna Mews and Isabella Artadi from Marijaan have set up in Sri Lanka to run a pilot project.
 Merijaan provides monetary incentives for locals to collect plastic waste from the ocean and beaches.
 The waste plastic is shredded, mixed, and melted into creative new products.
 Their primary products include recycled plastic racks for surfboards and phone case covers.
 The team intends to expand on this collection by producing supplies for local schools, and functional household items such as tiles and stools.
 Isle of ARTisans will be supporting Merijaan's plastic recycling incentive by designing new and creative products out of Sri Lanka's ocean plastics.

 "Driven by the responsibility for our environment, we set ourselves the goal to upcycle plastic waste – to make this world more sustainable and our oceans cleaner.
 Spread visions, not plastic!"